Deterministic LOCC transformation of three-qubit pure states and entanglement transfer: Acknowledgements

-\ack The present work is supported by CREST of Japan Science and Technology Agency.
+The present work is supported by CREST of Japan Science and Technology Agency.
 The author is indebted to Dr. Julio de Vicente for his valuable comments.
-The author also thanks Naomichi Hatano and Satoshi Ishizaka for useful discussions.
-In particular, Naomichi Hatano patiently checked this very long paper and give the author many pieces of important advice.
+The author also thanks Prof. Naomichi Hatano and Prof. Satoshi Ishizaka for useful discussions.
+In particular, Prof. Naomichi Hatano patiently checked this very long thesis and give the author many pieces of important advice.